bitsofinfo/swarm-traefik-state-analyzer/docs/analyze-swarm-traefik-state.md

                         docker service name that are returned via the --service-filter, will exclude any services matching
                         this regex, default None
+  -T, --gen-testssl-cmds
+                        Also produce a testssl.sh.cmds file, optional, default no
+  -A TESTSSL_NONFILE_ARGS, --testssl-nonfile-args TESTSSL_NONFILE_ARGS
+                        any valid testssl.sh arguments OTHER THAN any of the '--*file' destination arguments.
+IMPORTANT!
+Please
+                        quote the arguments and provide a single leading SPACE character ' ' following your leading quote prior to any arguments (works around ArgumentParser bug).
+                        default ' -S -P -p -U --fast' -B URI_BUCKET_FILTER, --uri-bucket-filter URI_BUCKET_FILTER
+                        For testssl.sh genreated cmds file: Regex filter to limit which 'unique_entrypoint_uris.[bucketname]' from
+                        the --input-filename (servicechecksdb) to actually
+                        included in output (buckets are 'via_direct' & 'via_fqdn').
+Default: None
+  -L, --limit-via-direct
+                        For testssl.sh genreated cmds file: For the 'unique_entrypoint_uris'... 'via_direct' bucket, if
+                        this flag is present: limit the total number of uris included to only ONE uri.
+Given these represent swarm nodes, only one is typically needed to test the cert presented directly by that service -C COLLAPSE_ON_FQDN_FILTER, --collapse-on-fqdn-filter COLLAPSE_ON_FQDN_FILTER
+                        For testssl.sh genreated cmds file: Capturing Regex filter to match on fqdns from 'unique_entrypoint_uris' that share a common element and limit the test to only one of those matches, the first one found.
+For wildcard certs, this might be something like '.*(.wildcard.domain)'.
+Default None -M TESTSSL_OUTPUTMODE, --testssl-outputmode TESTSSL_OUTPUTMODE
+                        For testssl.sh genreated cmds file: for each command generated, the filenames by which the testssl.sh `-*file` output file arguments will be generated.
+                        Default `files`.
+If `dirs1` a unique dir structure will be created based on swarmname/servicename/fqdn/te
+                        stssloutput__[timestamp].[ext], If `dirs2` a unique
+                        dir structure will be created based on fqdn/[timestamp ]/swarmname/servicename/testssloutput__fqdn.[ext], if
+                        `files` each output file will be in the same `--testssl-outputdir` directory but named such as test ssloutput__[swarmname]__[servicename]__[fqdn]__[timest
+                        amp].[ext]
+  -D TESTSSL_DIR, --testssl-dir TESTSSL_DIR
+                        For testssl.sh genreated cmds file: dir containing the `testssl.sh` script to prepend to the command, default None"
+  -F TESTSSL_OUTPUT_FILE_TYPES, --testssl-output-file-types TESTSSL_OUTPUT_FILE_TYPES
+                        For testssl.sh genreated cmds file: The `--*file` argument types that will be included for each command (comma delimited no spaces), default all:
+                        "html,json,csv,log"
 ```

 [Back to main README](../README.md)